tsunamyh/socketIO/readme.md

 This socket.IO works with mqlsocket.mq5
+But it needs Handleupgrade